 5. Contrast Designer Blouses For Silk Saree

-Raid your mother’s closet to steal an old silk saree and pair it up with a raw silk blouse that is embroidered proportionately.
+Raid your mother’s closet to steal an old silk saree and pair it up with a raw silk blouse with a back design that is embroidered proportionately.
 To keep up with the old charm, go with a high neck and 3/4th sleeves just like old times.
 You could go with a deep pot neck for the contemporary touch.

 6. Net Blouse Designs For Party Wear/Silk Sarees